TheBananaGuy/android-canvas-game/README.md

-# Android canvas game
+# Android Pac-Man game using canvas

 ## Overview

 This is supposed to be a simple canvas-based android game.
-The mechanics are similar to the ones in the game Pacman (collect all coins to win).
+The mechanics are similar to the ones in the game Pac-Man (collect all coins to win).

 ### Current status